 In the broadest sense, a claim is any right to payment held by a person or company against you and your bankruptcy estate.
-A claim does not have to be a past due amount but can include an anticipated sum of money, which will come due in the future.
-In filling out your Schedules, you should include any past, present or future debts as potential claims.
+A claim does not have to be a past-due amount but can include an anticipated sum of money, which will come due in the future.
+In filling out your forms, you should include any past, present, or future debts as potential claims.

 In some cases, your landlord can evict you for filing bankruptcy, even if you have paid your rent in full.
 Some leases give your landlord the right to evict you and/or terminate your lease for any reason or no reason, including filing for bankruptcy.
 While bankruptcy might temporarily delay eviction and/or lease termination proceedings, it will not stop the proceedings.

-The best course of action is to schedule an appointment with an attorney who practices within the area of bankruptcy.
+The best course of action is to schedule an appointment with a bankruptcy attorney.
 Many attorneys provide an initial consultation for little or no money.
 You should not rely on the information you get from a book or website (even this one) when it comes to such an important decision.

 Experienced bankruptcy lawyers in our directory are here to guide you through the process and help you regain control of your financial future.